Why Is My Cactus Falling Over? (And How To Fix It)

 How To Fix It

-If your cactus is still falling, you may want to try and stake it up with a piece of wood or metal pole.
+If your cactus is still falling, you may want to try to stake it up with a piece of wood or metal pole.
 This will help to keep it from toppling over in bad weather conditions like storms or heavy winds.

 One of the main reasons cacti may fall over is root rot.